Does this help?

 In this script, we define a steady state heat transfer problem.
 The H transport problem is empty (ie. no boundary conditions or sources, so c=0) just to focus on the heat transfer pb.

 If I understand correctly, you want to define different materials and assign different material properties, correct?
-You can do this by giving several F.Material
+You can do this by giving several F.Material objects to the Simulation each will have an id corresponding to the volume id and its own set of parameters (diffusivity, solubility, thermal properties, etc.)

 Consider this section of the documentation and this tutorial